It takes courage:

 Courage is not the absence of fear, which the lion first believes, but acting in the face of fear.
 In coaching we see the greatest obstacle to progress is fear.
 We choose whether to be frozen by fear or step up with courage and commitment.
 Partnering with a caring coach makes moving past the fear easier!
 (Coaching calls it “unconditional positive regard”)

 I first wrote on this topic in 2014, as I was both just starting to blog and also preparing to leave for a three month Asia Pacific journey.
-That trip included staying with people I had not yet met in person, in different cultural settings.
+That trip included staying with and co-presenting with people I had not yet met in person, in different cultural settings.
 I was very aware of the saying goodbye/letting go and saying hello cycle, which never ends!
 The title of that blog series was “Untethering (letting go) for the journey.”

 Before I left, I attended both a wedding ceremony and a celebration of life in one week.
 The wedding ceremony included the commitment of caring for each other no matter what: in sickness and in health; of loving the other (“learning what matters to them” and acting on that) even when it is inconvenient, and not always knowing what to expect.
 That takes courage!

 The circle of life repeated itself in 2017 with the death of my dad followed five months later with the birth of our grandson Theo (a lion for Halloween!).
 Theo had open heart surgery three months later, requiring lots of courage, care and commitment.
 I feel a little emotional now speaking of it.
+He will need his second surgery this year, another opportunity to step up with courage, commitment and caring.
+I will be practicing peace in one minute and beyond, multiple times a day, and you can too!

 My intention for the three month Asia Pacific journey was to step out in faith with courage, commitment and caring, including in my speaking engagements.
 Rather than focusing on my pre-speaking “flutters” I shifted my focus to serving my audiences from my heart.
 That shift, which is natural for me in coaching, had been more challenging in speaking.